Mini-Split Installation & Repair in Snohomish, WA

 When to Replace Ductless Mini-Split Systems

-The average ductless mini-split system has a usable lifespan of 12 to 15 years.
-Over time, it will lose efficiency and begin to break down more often.
-If the unit is approaching the end of its expected lifespan and begins to experience problems like short-cycling, parts failures, or efficiency losses, it’s usually best to replace it instead of continuing to make expensive repairs.
+Over time a ductless mini-split system will lose efficiency and begin to break down more often.
+If the unit is approaching the end of its expected lifespan and begins to experience problems like short-cycling, parts failures or efficiency losses, it’s usually best to replace it instead of continuing to make expensive repairs.

 What Happens During Ductless Mini-Split Inspections and Maintenance?